Reintroducing First and Fifteenth

 And for the rest of the year?

 Expect the occasional one-off essay.
-I might draw in a guest writer.
-Whatever I publish will be united around my common interest of engaging with the social, political and economic contexts of the people, infrastructures and societies in which their digital products and services are used.
+I might invite a guest writer from time to time.
+Whatever I publish will always be united around my common interest of engaging with the social, political and economic contexts of the people, infrastructures and societies in which their digital products and services are used.

-With all that, I promise to respect your inbox and publish no more than twice a month, on the First and Fifteenth.
+With all that in mind, I promise to respect your inbox and publish no more than twice a month: on the First and Fifteenth.

 Where did First and Fifteenth come from?